-As a Trinity College student, you are not permitted to repeat for credit:
+As a Trinity College student, you may not repeat a course under the following circumstances:

-- A course taken at Duke in which you earned a grade of C- or better;
+- A course taken at Duke in which you earned a grade of C- or better (this includes an S grade);

-- A course taken at another college or university after you matriculated at Duke in which you earned a grade of C- or better, whether or not you received transfer credit at Duke for it;
+- A course taken at another college or university after you matriculated at Duke in which you earned a grade of C- or better (this includes an S grade), whether or not you received transfer credit at Duke for it;

-- A course that you audited or took on a S/U (or pass/fail) basis after your matriculation at Duke, regardless whether the course was taken at Duke or at another college or university.
+- A course that you audited after your matriculation at Duke, regardless whether the course was taken at Duke or at another college or university.

-Repeating a Course Taken Prior to Matricultion at Duke
+Repeating a Course Taken Prior to Matriculation at Duke

 Though it may not be advisable to do so, you may repeat a course at Duke that you took at another college or university prior to your matriculation at Duke, whether or not you earned Pre-Matriculation Credit (PMC) for that work.